Solar panels are not the only things that convert solar radiation into energy. Plants have been doing this for billions of years.

 Most farms are located outside urban areas, therefore finding solar radiation data is not an easy task.
 One remarkable network of on-site instruments measuring solar radiation is CIMIS in California.
 However, if your site is more than 25km from an on-site instrument, then satellite data becomes more accurate.
 Moreover, the cost of instrument installation and the complexity of acquiring data sets are additional obstacles (instruments need to be calibrated every 2-3 years and the cost of installation is around $5000 and up).
 In contrast, satellite data can be acquired less expensively and faster, making it an ideal solution for the agricultural community.

-Check out Sunmetrix GO – it may be just what you need to boost the productivity of your farm!
+Check out Sunmetrix Discover – it may be just what you need to boost the productivity of your farm!